NICTA/t3as-pat-clas/README.md

 		java -jar ~/.m2/repository/com/h2database/h2/1.3.173/h2-1.3.173.jar

-(in the GUI enter the dburl that was used with the parser and blank user name and password).
+(in the GUI enter the dburl that was used with the parser, READONLY for the user name and a blank password).
 Only one process can have the database open at a time, so stop this server (with Ctrl-C) before starting the <code>pat-clas-lookup-web</code> web app.

 ## Running JSON Web Services